reshamas/reshamas.github.io/about/index.md

 - grew up in New Jersey
 - living in New York City

-Education:
+Education
 - MS in statistics from Rutgers University
-- MBA from NYU Stern School of Business
+- MBA from NYU Stern School of Business, with specializations in: technology, business analytics and strategy

-What I love:
+What I love
 - teaching (Git, and other technical topics too)
 - yoga
-- reading books (especially business school books)
+- reading books (especially business school books on leadership and strategy)
 - the French language
 - movies
 - writing